THE TRAVELING PROFESSOR

 - Timely notification by email (preferred) or by phone is necessary for travelers who wish to cancel their place(s) on a tour.
 The cancellation will be confirmed by The Traveling Professor by email.
 The earlier a cancellation is made, the easier it may be to provide the traveler with a refund or credit, if a refund/credit can be made at all.

 - Regardless of any other policy stated herein, all payments and deposits will be fully refunded if the traveler’s place(s) on the tour can be filled and the tour is filled to capacity.
 Travelers filling your place must be paying the same price as the cancelled travelers paid for a full refund.
 Otherwise a refund in the amount of what the replacement travelers have paid will be made.

 IF WE CANCEL or POSTPONE

-- In general, a tour will be cancelled or postponed at least 6 months before tour start date.
+- In general, The Traveling Professor may cancel or postpone a trip approximately 6 months before tour start date.
 Usually, the reason for such cancellation or postponement is because of under-subscription of the tour.
 Travelers will be immediately notified.
 All payments and deposits will be promptly refunded.